-AUK evaluates requests for accommodation and access to University programs on a case-by-case basis.
-Prospective students with disabilities who are requesting accommodations must declare this in the relevant section of their admission application and will be requested to provide specific verifiable documentation to the Counseling Center (CC) at AUK.
-Prospective students will be informed if AUK has the resources to accommodate their request.
+The American University of Kuwait (AUK) evaluates requests for accommodation and access to University programs on an individual basis, taking into account the unique needs of each student whether it is a learning, physical, or mental disability.
+Prospective students who require accommodations must disclose their disability in the designated section of the admission application.
+They will be requested to provide verifiable documentation to the Counseling Center (CC) at AUK to support their accommodation request.